 Top Made-in-America Standing Desk Reviews

 [Editor’s Note October, 2018: New tariffs on Chinese imports are starting to have a real impact on the office fitness industry as inventories of imported standing desks, converters, ergonomic accessories, etc., that were stockpiled prior to the 10% hike have been completely depleted.
 Inventory that was stockpiled before the May 10th, 2019 increment up to 25% on Chinese goods is now starting to deplete.
 We’ve received notification from many manufacturers that plan to raise their retail prices to compensate for the tariffs in the coming months.
-The next set of tariffs going into effect January 1st, 2019 will bump up costs by 25%, at which point we expect the prices on many China-sourced products to equal or exceed their American-made competitors’.
+The next set of tariffs going into effect April 1st, 2019 unless negotiations are successful will bump up costs by 25%, at which point we expect the prices on many China-sourced products to potentially exceed their American-made competitors’.
 At the moment they are closer to parity than they have ever been.]

 When it comes to standing desks and standing desk converters, nothing beats made-in-America for component quality, precise machining tolerances, technology features, customer support and overall value over the lifetime of the product.
 In our comparison reviews in various office fitness categories—be they of standing desks, under-desk cycles or anti-fatigue mats—we always look for a way to stratify the many available options so that readers can quickly zero in on a short list of candidates for consideration.
 Sometimes we stratify simply on price (e.g. Premium vs. Value vs. Budget models in our main Electric Standing Desks Comparison Review) and sometimes we stratify on architecture (e.g. post-and-base, z-lift, x-lift, hover and fixed-height models in our Sit-Stand Converters Comparison Review).
 But increasingly over the past few years we’ve had readers ask us to break out products that are specifically made in America, and this is our round-up of just those products.